ml27299/lit-cli/README.md

 ```

-Run lit init to install any new submodules
+Run "lit init" to install any new submodules